Frequently Asked Questions

 We are working with the Council to ensure inconvenience is kept to a minimum around the route.

 WHICH ROADS WILL BE CLOSED TO VEHICLES?

-A detailed map of all road closures for 2020 is detailed above.
+A detailed map of all road closures is detailed HERE

 If you live on the route you will have been notified over recent months by letter or in person.
 Roads to be closed will be signposted prior to the event.